Skip to main content

 Once the gas reaches you, it’s ready for use – most commonly for cooking, whether in the kitchen or on the BBQ; water heating; and to run appliances such as fireplaces and outdoor heaters.

-There are two main types of gas turbine power stations – open cycle plants and combined cycle plants – that use natural gas to generate electricity.
+There are two main types of gas turbine power stations – open cycle plants and combined cycle plants – that use gas to generate electricity.

 In an open cycle gas-fired power plant, gas combusts and expands through a gas turbine.
 Essentially, the hot pressurised gas spins the blades of the turbine, which is connected to a generator – when the turbine blades rotate, it causes magnets to spin inside the generator, forcing electrons to move through wires, creating an electrical current.